nitinkhatri749/Sql-for-Data-Analytics/README.md

 4) Top 5 states, country with maximum No. of customers- Similar to above query with minor modifications as per need result-
-"New York City"
+"New York City",
-"Los Angeles"
+"Los Angeles",
-"Philadelphia"
+"Philadelphia",
-"San Francisco"
+"San Francisco",
 "Seattle"

 5) Region wise Customers distribution-